 - Helmet Fit: Moving into 2019 we’re seeing more skiers than ever realizing that wearing a helmet is actually a good idea when hurtling down a mountain at high speeds…imagine that!
 For this reason you’ll want to ensure that any goggle you purchase can fit that nice new brain bucket you’ve got.
 All the goggles on our list will fit any sized helmet.

 - Lens Types: Lenses are important and stylish.
 Different lens types offer darker or lighter light transmission for cloudy or blue bird days.
-Being able to swap lenses is critical for avoiding flat lighting which can leave you skiing “in the dark”, and may lead to injury.
+Changing lenses is critical for avoiding flat lighting which can leave you skiing “in the dark”, and may lead to injury.
 Make sure you get a pair of goggles from a great manufacturer offering a wide variety of lenses in the colors you’ll love!

 - Included Lenses: Most interchange lens systems now come with two lenses when you purchase the goggle.
 If not, no worries!
 Almost every manufacturer offers a handful of different aftermarket replacement lenses to choose from.